 Policies About Unused Points

-If you’re unable to travel during the year, you can choose to keep your points and use them the following year.
+If you cannot travel during the year, you can keep your points and use them the following year.

-You can also borrow from the next year’s points if you want to book a luxurious stay or stay longer.
+You can borrow from the next year’s points to book a luxurious stay or stay longer.

 How Much Is Disney Vacation Club?